skippyr/graffiti/README.md

 ## Usage

+Graffiti exists to solve a very common and annoying problem: coloring and formatting the output of programs.
+This is a hard task, as it envolves dealing with ANSI escape sequences that are hard to debug, as they are invisible when printed.

+Not just that, but if your program is piped to other program or file, all the ANSI sequences will remain unless you deal to remove them, which will make the output be hard to parse and understand.

 ### Functions

-Graffiti offers some functions for you do to your work:
+Graffiti offers some functions to help you:

 * `graffiti.Print`: prints to `stdout`.
 * `graffiti.Println`: prints to `stdout` and appends a new line character in the end.
 * `graffiti.Eprintln`: prints to `stderr`.
 * `graffiti.Eprintln`: prints to `stderr` and appends a new line character in the end.

-Those functions are wrapper of the `fmt.Sprintf` function, which means that you can them to format data just like you normally do with the `fmt.Printf`.
+Those functions are wrapper of the `fmt.Sprintf` function, which means that you can them to format data just like you normally do with the `fmt.Printf`, also returning the same data types.
 The difference is that they can interpret new format specifiers to apply styles.

-They will automatically replace those format specifiers with styles sequences, or will remove them automatically of the string if it detects that the stream is not a terminal.
+They will also automatically replace those format specifiers with styles sequences, or will remove them automatically of the string if it detects that the stream is not a terminal.

-### Formatter Specifiers
+### Format Specifiers

 * `@F{<color>}`: changes the foreground color.
 * `@K{<color>}`: changes the background color.